Time For Gold And Miners

 As Alternate Money

-As cash equivalent comparing to other forms of liquid asset, gold holds several outstanding qualities.
+As a cash equivalent compared to other forms of liquid asset, gold holds several outstanding qualities.
 It is accepted globally in clearing and transactions in many countries.
 Even Bank for International Settlements, considered as the central bank of central banks, designates gold as a zero-risk liquid asset.
-Especially in financial crisis, gold will help settlements in transactions during times of volatile currencies exchanges.
+Especially in a financial crisis, gold will help settlements in transactions during times of volatile currencies exchanges.

 Inflation Protection

-The above graph illustrates how the value of gold increases with different inflation rates of 0,2 and 8% and holding dollar index constant.
+The above graph illustrates how the value of gold increases with different inflation rates of 0, 2 and 8% and holding dollar index constant.
 There is always doubt how true and meaningful the published annual inflation number is and what we are led to believe.
 The official number is under 2% in the past few years using a set of rules by design.
 The unofficial inflation rate by ShadowStats, which uses pre-1980 methodology for tracking, is about 8%.
-Regardless, with one-year bank interest rate of less than 1 %, almost all the cash equivalent assets listed are becoming less in value with inflation except gold, which generally keeps up with inflation over a long time.
-With central banks around the world keep on printing large amount of money, inflation likely will pick up in the future.
+Regardless, with one-year bank interest rate of less than 1%, almost all the cash equivalent assets listed are becoming less in value with inflation except gold, which generally keeps up with inflation over a long time.
+With central banks around the world keeping on printing large amount of money, inflation likely will pick up in the future.

 Some studies following money supplies for the past 50 years in and outside US, assuming money supply being empirically proportionate to the price of gold, suggest gold prices should be $1700 to $1900 today.
 This is a good reference for target price for gold and the current price is inexpensive.